 Disadvantages of Header Bidding Wrappers

 As you can see, there are a lot of advantages to using a wrapper.
-Advantages that far outweigh its downsides, still, you should be aware of the downsides before you decide to get one.
+The advantages far outweigh its downsides, still, you should be aware of the downsides before you decide to get one.

 What to Look for in a Header Bidding Wrapper?

-On the other hand, vendors providing managed wrappers may need less inputs from in terms of setup.
+On the other hand, vendors providing managed wrappers may need fewer inputs in terms of setup.
 They may also provide value-add services such as analytics and support.

 AdPushup provides managed header bidding services to web publishers.
 Some features that differentiate our solution from competitors include: